Last updated June 18, 2026

-In this guide, we walk you through the process of migrating your Postgres database from Azure Database to Heroku Postgres.
+In this guide, we walk you through the process of migrating your Postgres database from Azure Database to Heroku Postgres with a dump and restore strategy.
 This guide uses Azure Storage to store the database dump file.
 Before starting the migration, make sure you completed the steps from Preparing Your Migration to Heroku Postgres.

 In the example, our database size is just under 80 MB.